BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 - Style: Improve UI for every document types detail form

 - Add Max length for every Age and Number text field

+### 2024/03/05

+- Add indication that there is no documents available at screen claimed documents